sdrobert/pydrobert-pytorch/docs/source/cli.rst

               ...
           ]

-  Where "feat/" contains float tensors of shape (N, F), where N is the number of frames (variable) and F is the number of filters (fixed). "ali/" if there, contains long tensors of shape (N,) indicating the appropriate class labels (likely pdf-ids for discriminative training in an DNN-HMM). "ref/", if there, contains long tensors of shape (R, 3) indicating a sequence of reference tokens where element indexed by "[i, 0]" is a token id, "[i, 1]" is the inclusive start frame of the token (or a negative value if unknown), and "[i, 2]" is the exclusive end frame of the token.
+  Where "feat/" contains float tensors of shape (T, F), where T is the number of frames (variable) and F is the number of filters (fixed). "ali/" if there, contains long tensors of shape (T,) indicating the appropriate per-frame class labels (likely pdf-ids for discriminative training in an DNN-HMM). "ref/", if there, contains long tensors of shape (R, 3) indicating a sequence of reference tokens where element indexed by "[i, 0]" is a token id, "[i, 1]" is the inclusive start frame of the token (or a negative value if unknown), and "[i, 2]" is the exclusive end frame of the token.
+Token sequences may instead be of shape (R,) if no segment times are available in the corpus.

   This command writes the following space-delimited key-value pairs to an output file in sorted order: